OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 ## 1 Chronicles 12:14

-These of the sons of Gad were captains of the army;
+These sons of Gad were leaders in the army;

-> he who was least was equal to a hundred, and the greatest to a thousand.
+> the least among them was as strong as a hundred, and the greatest as a thousand.

 ---